 Tools are made to assist humans in doing their jobs.
 Different tools were made during different periods of the Stone Age.
 The Stone Age is considered a very ancient human stage.
 The tools used in the Stone Age were very simple.
 They did very basic jobs like cutting, grinding, crushing, catching, hitting, etc. Given below are some tools and their uses:

 Cleavers were made of very basic materials like stone or bone.
 They were from flakes that were formed after breaking down a stone.

 Hammerstone can be any stone that doesn’t break easily.
-It was made from sandstone, quartzite or limestone.
+It was made from sandstone, quartzite, or limestone.

 Sharpened sticks were made by sharpening sticks using knives.

 In the Stone Age, people used elastic branches to make nets.
-They fastened these elastic branches together like ropes and made them into web-like structure so that the captured animals couldn’t escape the net while water and air could flow across the net easily.
+They fastened these elastic branches together like ropes and made them into web-like structures so that the captured animals couldn’t escape the net while water and air could flow across the net easily.

 Bow And Arrows

-The Bow was made from wood planks and an elastic string was tied to its ends which was held in tension.
+The Bow was made from wood planks and an elastic string was tied to its ends which were held in tension.
 The string was pulled by pushing the back of the arrow against it.
 The arrow was directed towards the target and the string was released to launch the arrow.
 The Arrows were made of wood sticks.
 The head of the arrow could vary in terms of shape and material.
-It could be flat, sharp, pointed, and the material could be wood, stone or bone depending upon the purpose and type of the target.
+It could be flat, sharp, pointed, and the material could be wood, stone, or bone depending upon the purpose and type of the target.
 If the purpose was to hit a bird without damaging the skin then a flat arrow was to be used.
-It could be sharp and pointed if the purpose was to penetrate the body of the target..
+It could be sharp and pointed if the purpose was to penetrate the body of the target.

-Scraper was made from flakes that were produced when a stone was broken down.
+The scraper was made from flakes that were produced when a stone was broken down.